 Master gardener offers tips for getting into the gardening trend

 It’s no secret that Americans are spending more time inside the office, more time on their mobile devices, and less time outside.
-As a matter of fact, Americans work some of the longest days of any industrialized country and spend a staggering 4.7 hours average per day on their phones.
+As a matter of fact, Americans work some of the longest days of any industrialized country and spend a staggering 11 hours per day on average in front of a screen.
 So, are we doing any healthy activities anymore?
 The answer is yes, but the activity may come as a surprise: gardening.

 “We’re seeing a big boom in gardening like we haven’t seen before,” says Walter Reeves, who’s known as the “most respected gardening guru in the Southeast.”